OWASP/java-html-sanitizer/html-validation.md

    .equals(policy.sanitize(input))
 ```

-It can also be addressed by keeping the unsanitized input around to
-repopulate the editor.
+and those two can be structurally compared.